 This exchange lays out the real tragedy that awaits humanity.
 Machines are taking over humankind, not just by gunning them down, but by removing the thing that makes humans human.
 When you live in a warzone, you aren't able to feel anything.
 That isn't something Kyle gets to experience until he meets Sarah, and their brief union is a testament for the human capacity to feel for each other.
 That’s something that the machines, who eliminate humanity out of pure tactical advantage, do not possess.

 This is another reason why reducing Sarah’s victory to simply having a uterus is just a shallow reading of her character.
 Sarah carrying the child of the man who saved her life is more than just a token of a woman’s reproductive capabilities.
-It’s a token of the love she felt with another person, a love that gave Sarah the courage to face her destiny and Kyle the chance to experience something other than fear for the first time in his life.
+It’s an emblem of the love she felt with another person, a love that gave Sarah the courage to face her destiny and Kyle the chance to experience something other than fear for the first time in his life.
 It’s that love that will enable humans to overcome the machines of the future.

-This element of Sarah is even more fascinating in the second film when she dons this warrior queen persona to prepare for the machine war and it seems that maybe the empathic humanitarian from the first movie has been extinguished.
-Sarah Connor’s central moment in T2, arguably the most centerpiece of her entire character arc, comes when she nearly goes to drastic measures to pre-emptively end the war.
+This comes to a head in Sarah’s central moment in T2, arguably the most centerpiece of her entire character arc, when she nearly goes to drastic measures to pre-emptively end the war.
 After Sarah has a nightmare about Judgment Day, she decides that the only way to stop the machines from rising is to kill the man who developed the Skynet system, a scientist named Miles Dyson.
 And so she goes rogue and hunts Dyson in his house with the intent of killing him.

 It's a really dark moment when Sarah has effectively become a Terminator herself.
 She gets very close to taking Dyson’s life, even in front of his wife and son, and in doing so she very nearly becomes the thing she’s fighting against.
 A machine would make the tactical choice to eliminate Dyson, whatever the emotional toll.
 That’s not a step that Sarah can take, so she drops the gun and spares his life.
+This moment is capped when, right after she's decided that she can't go through with the deed, John comes in and embraces her.
+It's a mirror to the moment when John comes to rescue her from the hospital, only this time Sarah doesn't chastise her son for following his feelings.
+She's learned, or maybe just remembered, that this bizarrely human impulse to throw away one's programming and just do what feels right, maybe it's something to be grateful for.

 For a lot of people, Sarah’s greatest victory is that she makes the leap from helpless damsel in The Terminator to machine gun master in Terminator 2.
 I’d propose what makes her truly great is that even after Sarah evolves into action heroine, she never actually loses touch with that everyday waitress with a deep sense of goodness.
 Trauma and tribulation could not take away her humanity.